Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/identity.broker-readme.md

 }
 ```

-For more details on dealing with errors arising from failed requests to Microsoft Entra ID, or managed identity endpoints please refer to the Microsoft Entra ID [documentation on authorization error codes][aad_err_doc].
+For more details on dealing with errors arising from failed requests to Microsoft Entra ID, or managed identity endpoints please refer to the Microsoft Entra ID [documentation on authorization error codes][entraid_err_doc].

 ### Logging

-The Azure Identity library provides the same [logging capabilities](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity.Broker_1.0.0-beta.5/sdk/core/Azure.Core/samples/Diagnostics.md#logging) as the rest of the Azure SDK.
+The Azure Identity library provides the same [logging capabilities](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Identity.Broker_1.1.0-beta.1/sdk/core/Azure.Core/samples/Diagnostics.md#logging) as the rest of the Azure SDK.

 The simplest way to see the logs to help debug authentication issues is to enable the console logging.